 Singing for your supper

-The Regent Honeyeater loves the flowers of four eucalypt species for its sweet nectar supply and will also eat fruit, insects, manna gum and lerps which are a small bug that lives on gum leaves.
+The Regent Honeyeater loves the flowers of four eucalypt species for its nectar supply and will also eat fruit, insects, manna gum and lerps which are a small bug that lives on gum leaves.
 They feed quickly and aggressively in the outer foliage then fly swiftly from tree to tree collecting nectar and catching insects in flight.
 If you listen closely, they make a beautiful quiet, flute-like, metallic ringing call.
 When several birds congregate in a feeding tree, they squabble among themselves, bobbing and stretching their heads.

 The Regent Honeyeater has become a 'flagship species' for conservation in the threatened box-ironbark forests of Victoria and NSW on which it depends.
-These stunning birds help maintain healthy populations of our iconic eucalyptus trees through pollination, providing important food and habitat for many other native animals including the Koala.
+These stunning birds help maintain healthy populations of our iconic eucalyptus trees through pollination, providing important food and habitat for many other native animals.
 The decline of the Regent Honeyeater has had a huge impact on the greater ecosystem because these birds are major contributors to the pollination of native plant species.
 The plight of this species in the wild has drawn attention to the importance of protecting our beautiful natural forest landscapes.
 Efforts to save the Regent Honeyeater will also help to conserve remnant communities of other threatened or near threatened animals and plants, including the Swift Parrot, Superb Parrot, Brush-tailed Phascogale, Squirrel Glider and Painted Honeyeater.

 Come and meet us